The Residents – Bassike

 Pairing a commitment to sustainable manufacturing with high-end design and construction, bassike has established itself as a leader in the Australian fashion arena.

-With standalone stores in carefully chosen locations, representation on international fashion platforms and a view to expansion into the US…bassike deliver sustainable organic cotton basics with unwavering vision and commitment despite the increasing scale.
+With standalone stores in carefully chosen locations, representation on international fashion platforms and a view to expand into the US…bassike deliver sustainable organic cotton basics with unwavering vision and commitment despite the increasing scale.

 This vision extended to James Street, with design duo Deborah Sams and Mary Lou Ryan opening their first Queensland store in October of Spring 2018.